• Skip to primary navigation

 Final Image

-I can easily see this coming in handy if you’re visiting all those popular Instagram worthy shots that are busy AF and never empty so you can get that perfect shot.
-Take the photo, let Google highlight and erase them…Boom…ready for the gram!
+I can easily see this coming in handy if you’re visiting all those popular Instagram-worthy shots that are busy AF and never empty so you can get that perfect shot.
+Take the photo, and let Google highlight and erase them…Boom…ready for the gram!

 Shortcuts and Ease Of Use

-One of my favorites features of the Google Pixel 6 camera setup is it’s “Quickly open camera” setting.
+One of my favorite features of the Google Pixel 6 camera setup is its “Quickly open camera” setting.
 With this setting on, I can quickly open up the camera from any screen by pressing the power button twice.
-This even works from lock screen.
+This even works from the lock screen.
 And because the fingerprint scanner can be a little slow or finicky at times, this helps out a lot.
-I find myself being able to quickly bring up my phone, take the picture and then move on.
-Helpful for catching candid or quick to end moments.
+I find myself being able to quickly bring up my phone, take a picture, and then move on.
+Helpful for catching candid or quick-to-end moments.
 This can be done under “System>Gestures>Quickly open camera” or by searching camera in settings.

 Any Worries Or Concerns?

-Bigger more prominent camera placement has me a little worried about it being more prone to drop damage.
+Bigger, more prominent camera placement has me a little worried about it being more prone to drop damage.
 Smudge marks and fingerprints are so easy because of the camera bar.
 Especially since I’m coming from the Pixel 3, which had a rear fingerprint reader.
-Sometimes I find myself holding it like I do that old phone, and my index finger is resting solely on the camera bar.
-I also might add some smudges while my phone is rotated in landscape mode and I’m using both hands to hold.
+Sometimes I find myself holding it like I do that old phone, and my index finger rests solely on the camera bar.
+I also might add some smudges while my phone is rotated in landscape mode, and I’m using both hands to hold.
 So I make sure to wipe it down often.

 Modes I Haven’t Tried Yet

-As previously mentioned, I do want to test out it’s ability to capture stars, along with it’s Exposure & Action modes.
-I’ll also be sure to capture these images in RAW so I can see how much of a difference that makes, if any.
+As previously mentioned, I do want to test out its ability to capture stars, along with its Exposure & Action modes.
+I’ll also be sure to capture these images in RAW to see how much of a difference that makes, if any.

 More Pixel 6 Photo Samples